CristianMG/blue-falcon-ftms/README.md

 ### Integrating the Libraries - iOS

 1. Create a `Frameworks` folder in the XCode project's main directerory.
-2. Copy `./build/bin/iosArm64/debugFramework/multiplatform_log.framework` (assuming you're building to an actual iPhone) into the frameworks folder.
+2. Copy `./build/bin/iosArm64/debugFramework/blue-falcon-ftms.framework` (assuming you're building to an actual iPhone) into the frameworks folder.
 3. In XCode drag the `Frameworks Directory` into the Project directory pane.
 4. Open the xcproject file (in the same pane)
 5. Select the main target
 6. Scroll down to `Frameworks, Libraries, and Embedded Content` and click the `+` symbol
 7. Click `Add Other in the bottom right of the popup.
 8. Click `Add Filees...`
-9. Navigate to the newly added `multiplatform_log.framework` file and select it.
+9. Navigate to the newly added `blue-falcon-ftms.framework` file and select it.
-10. Use `import multiplatform_log` in the files that you want to access methods.
+10. Use `import blue-falcon-ftms` in the files that you want to access methods.

 If the libraries are published to a remote service (like bintray) they can be integrated by adding the repository with